wkumari/draft-vandergaast-edns-client-subnet/README.md

 6.1.
 Originating the Option

-   The ECS option should generally be added by Recursive Resolvers when querying other servers, as described in Section 11.
+   The ECS option should generally be added by Recursive Resolvers when querying Authoritative Nameservers, as described in Section 11.
+The option can also be initialized by a Stub Resolver or Forwarder.

-   In this option, the server should include the IP address of the client that caused the query to be generated, truncated to the number of bits specified in the SOURCE PREFIX-LENGTH field.

-   A Stub Resolver MAY generate DNS queries with an ECS option with SOURCE PREFIX-LENGTH set to 0 (i.e. 0.0.0.0/0 for IPv4 or ::/0 for IPv6) to indicate that the Recursive Resolver MUST NOT add address information of the client to its queries.
-The subsequent Recursive Resolver query to the Authoritative Nameserver will then either not include an ECS option or MAY optionally include its own address information, which is what the Authoritative Nameserver will use
+6.1.1.
+Recursive Resolvers

+   The setup of the ECS option in a Recursive Resolver depends on the client query that triggered the resolution process.

+   In the usual case, where no ECS option was present in the client query, the Recursive Resolver initializes the option by setting the FAMILY of the client's address.
+It then uses the value of its